 As the second international break since Bulut’s sacking comes to a close, I assume Vincent Tan has some sort of idea as to where it’s going, but, after this week’s events, it’s tempting to think “but where it’s going, no one knows” (I wouldn’t rule out discussions with the Russians though).

-About ten days ago, Riza was summoned to Malaysia by our owner for discussions about the club and I think most City fans felt it was the forerunner of some sort of decision being made about the club’s medium to long term thinking when it came to the manager’s job, but, no, Riza is to continue on living from game to game while a squad that has made it clear they want him given the job, are expected to get the results to keep him on as just an interim appointment.
+About ten days ago, Riza was summoned to Malaysia by our owner for discussions about the club and I think most City fans felt it was the forerunner of some sort of decision being made about the club’s medium to long term thinking when it came to the manager’s job.
+No though, Riza is to continue on living from game to game while a squad that has made it clear they want him given the job, are expected to get the results to keep him on as just an interim appointment.

 I’ve seen the decision to continue with the dithering praised by some City fans because of what’s happened before when interim managers become “permanent” ones – apparently, effectively doing nothing is the way to go when you’ve got a record of failure like Tan and co do.